rOpenGov/giscoR/README.md

 ## A note on caching

-Some data sets (as Local Administrative Units - LAU, or high-resolution files) may have a size larger than 50MB.
+Some datasets (as Local Administrative Units - LAU, or high-resolution files) may have a size larger than 50MB.
 You can use **giscoR** to create your own local repository at a given local directory passing the following function: